D-Pow/mock-requests/ReadMe.md

 });
 ```

-<a name="example-logins"></a>
-### Sample usage with different logins
+### Mocks based on different logins

-Finally, because the configure/setMockUrlResponse functions take in a simple URL-response mapping,
+Finally, because the `configure`/`setMockUrlResponse` functions take in a simple URL-response mapping,
 using different mocks at different times becomes incredibly user-friendly.
 For example,
 if your data changes based on which user is logged in, then the `MockRequests` API is
 particularly easy to work with.
 In this case, after defining each user's mock responses,